 Ever since Ukraine broke free of the Soviet Union 28 years ago, Moscow has tried — sometimes subtly and often not so subtly — to reembrace the agriculturally rich nation, once the breadbasket of the Soviet Union, that is also the transit point between Russian natural gas producers and their European customers, despite an agreement between the U.S., Britain, Ukraine and Russia that was supposed to guarantee Ukrainian independence and the security of its borders.
 The 1994 agreement, known as the Budapest Memorandum, called for Ukraine to relinquish its stash of thousands of Soviet nuclear weapons, mostly aimed at the United States, in exchange for security guarantees from Washington.

 But Russia keeps disregarding the agreement.
-Pizer, a former U.S. ambassador to Ukraine, says that Russia’s behavior since 2014 “has grossly violated the commitments it made in the Budapest Memorandum.
+Pifer, the former U.S. ambassador to Ukraine, says that Russia’s behavior since 2014 “has grossly violated the commitments it made in the Budapest Memorandum.
 We told the Ukrainians when negotiating this document that, if the Russians violated it, we would be supportive of Ukraine.”

 And to Ukrainians, that support isn’t so obvious at the moment, especially after Russia annexed the Crimean Peninsula in 2014 and began restricting free movement of Ukrainian vessels around the Black Sea.
 Kaleniuk, for one, wouldn’t mind if a U.S. Navy fleet showed up on occasion to keep Russia in line.